QualITAWG/qualitawg.github.io/1-Program.md

 ---

 **16:00 – 16:15**
-💡 *Emerging Idea*
+📄 *Short Paper*
-*Workload Optimization using Learning and Fitness*
+*Compositional coordinated resource provisioning for workflows with stochastic durations in Kubernetes*

 **16:15 – 16:30**
 💡 *Emerging Idea*
-*Enhancing Time Series-based Software Runtime Analysis via Meta-Learning*
+*Workload Optimization using Learning and Fitness*

 **16:30 – 16:45**
 💡 *Emerging Idea*